scottmckendry/sunsetr/README.md

 startup_transition_duration = 1 # Second(s)
 ```

-**NOTE** Hyprwm decided to give hyprsunset its own non-optional startup transitions that conflict with ours, so these settings are ignored when using the Hyprland backend.
+⭐**Note** Hyprwm decided to give hyprsunset its own non-optional startup transitions that conflict with ours, so these settings are ignored when using the Hyprland backend.
 You can still use these setting in Hyprland by switching to the Wayland backend and disabling `start_hyprsunset`.

 ## 🔄 Live Configuration Reload